Implementing arbitrary quantum operations via quantum walks on a cycle graph: Controlling large systems via DTQW-based neural network

 \section{Controlling large systems via DTQW-based neural network}

-In Section~\ref{sec:gradient}, we mentioned the possibility of controlling a large system via the DTQW indirectly by controlling the $2$-level coin system.
+In Sec.~\ref{sec:gradient}, we mentioned the possibility of controlling a large system via the DTQW indirectly by controlling the $2$-level coin system.
 As shown in Fig.~\ref{fig:indirect control unitary}, this is actually feasible, indicated by the numerical results, when the desired operation on the position system is unitary.

-Not only unitary operations can be realized in this indirect controlling fashion, but more general quantum operations such as POVMs can also be realized, as shown in Fig.~\ref{fig:indirect control POVM}.
-To apply the gradient descent in this situation, the loss is defined as
+Not only unitary operations can be realized in this indirect controlling fashion, but more general quantum operations such as POVM measurements can also be realized, as shown in Fig.~\ref{fig:indirect control POVM}.
+To apply gradient descent in this situation, the loss is defined as

-where $\sket{\psi^{(T)}_j}_p = \tensor[_c]{\bra{j}}{} \hat{U}_{t,0}\sket{0}_c \sket{\psi}_p$, and $\sket{\phi^{(T)}_j}_p = \hat{M}_j \sket{\psi}_p$.
+where $\sket{\psi^{(T)}_j}_p = \tensor[_c]{\mybra{j}}{} \hat{U}_{t,0}\sket{0}_c \sket{\psi}_p$, and $\sket{\phi^{(T)}_j}_p = \hat{M}_j \sket{\psi}_p$.
 This loss is well-selected by us so that the form of partial derivatives in Eq.~(\ref{eq:partial}) needs no modification, i.e.,

-where $\sket{\Psi^{(t)}} = \hat{U}_{t,0}\sket{0}_c\sket{\psi}_p$, $\sket{\Phi^{(t)}} = \hat{U}_{t,0}^\dagger\sket{\Phi^{(T)}}$ and $\sket{\Phi^{(T)}} = \sum_{j=0}^1 \sket{j}_c\sket{\phi^{(T)}_j}_p$.
-The distance between two measurements $\{\hat{N}_j=\tensor[_c]{\bra{j}}{} \hat{U}_{t,0}\sket{0}_c\}_{j=0}^1$ and $\{\hat{M}_j\}_{j=0}^1$ in Fig.~\ref{fig:indirect control POVM} is measured by
+where $\sket{\Psi^{(t)}} = \hat{U}_{t,0}\sket{0}_c\sket{\psi}_p$, $\sket{\Phi^{(t)}} = \hat{U}_{t,0}^\dagger\sket{\Phi^{(T)}}$, and $\sket{\Phi^{(T)}} = \sum_{j=0}^1 \sket{j}_c\sket{\phi^{(T)}_j}_p$.
+The distance between two measurements $\{\hat{N}_j=\tensor[_c]{\mybra{j}}{} \hat{U}_{t,0}\sket{0}_c\}_{j=0}^1$ and $\{\hat{M}_j\}_{j=0}^1$ in Fig.~\ref{fig:indirect control POVM} is measured by